RMerl/asuswrt-merlin/README-merlin.txt

 - VPN client connection state report
 - DualWAN and Repeater mode (while it was still under development by Asus)
-- OpenVPN client and server support
+- OpenVPN client and server